 Today we have Part 2 of the 2 Part Cars Land video collection.
 In Video: Cars Land at Disney’s California Adventure – Part 1 we gave you some teasers and concept art videos.
 Today we present an actual point of view video of Radiator Springs Racers.
 Cars Land will be opening on June 15, 2012.
 This new land features points from both Cars and Cars 2.
-Click To Continue
+Continue Reading →

 On June 15, 2012, Disney will open the newest land in the Disney California Adventure theme park, Cars Land, based on the Disney/Pixar animated films.
 Cars Land is a new themed land at Disney California Adventure Park that is currently under construction.
 This 12-acre land will be built as part of the $1.1 billion expansion plan for Disney California Adventure Park on the former Timon Parking Lot behind the Twilight Zone Tower of Terror and A Bug’s Land.
 Cars Land is inspired by the 2006 Disney·Pixar film, Cars.
 This land will have new dining and shopping venues as well as new attractions.
 One will be a major “E ticket” attraction called Radiator Springs Racers which will feature the third-generation Test Track technology, an attraction located at Epcot in Walt Disney World.
 Opening date is June 15, 2012.
 This new land features points from both Cars and Cars 2.
-Click To Continue
+Continue Reading →

 It’s official….tickets at Walt Disney World and Disneyland will increase in price after midnight (August 4th).
 The increase is $2-3 per day (plus tax) making a 9 day park pass increase by over $20 per person!
 Save now, and lock in these rates for any 2010 vacations.